 - the requested dates for leave

-Leave provided when the Employee Health and Well-Being Medical Director requires an employee's quarantine due to a work-related exposure to an infectious disease.1
+Leave provided when the Employee Health and Well-Being Medical Director, or other governmental authority, requires an employee's quarantine due to a work-related exposure to an infectious disease.1

 All regular full-time and part-time (at least .5FTE/20 hours per week) benefits eligible employees and educational appointees are eligible for Quarantine for Infectious Disease Leave.